aglabassi/preconditioned_composite_opti/README.md

-#Preconditioned subgradient for matrix & tensor sensing experiments

-This repository contains the code and notebooks for our suite of experiments for our paper "Preconditioned subgradient method for composite optimization: overparameterization and fast convergence".
+This repository contains the code for our suite of experiments for the paper "Preconditioned subgradient method for composite optimization: overparameterization and fast convergence".

 ## Description